Share this page

 Dr. Steven Ball at the console of the historic 1924 IV/53 Kimball organ of the Saint Louis Scottish Rite Cathedral playing an Improvisation on the Christmas carol Deck the Halls.

-We offer our highest compliments and sincerest thanks to Mr. Brent Johnson of Organ Media Foundation and Dr. Ball for making this video of this important instrument and posting it on YouTube for public viewing.
+We offer our highest compliments and sincerest thanks to Mr. Brent Johnson of Organ Media Foundation and to Dr. Ball for making this video of this important instrument and posting it on YouTube for public viewing.